monbanquet/Sylph/README.md

 ### Http client

-You can also configure SylphHttpClient by using methods from JDK client.
+You can also configure SylphHttpClient.
+All methods from JDK client are available.

 ```java
 SylphHttpClient http = Sylph.builder()